6 min read3 December 2019

 Vendor finance usually means that the borrower will only be able to use the funds with the lender, rather than spending it with several suppliers.

 If vendor finance doesn’t sound right for you, then you could consider using iwoca to facilitate growth in your business.
-With iwoca’s Flexi-Loan, you could be able to borrow up to £200,000 over 12 months.
+With iwoca’s small business loan, you could be able to borrow up to £200,000 over 12 months.
 Applying takes a matter of minutes, and the funds could be available in your account within 24 hours.

 A vendor note is a common type of vendor finance in which the vendor provides a short-term loan to a customer, usually securing the money borrowed with the goods bought by the customer.